 This conference is part of IUDs public events that coincide with their show at the People's History Museum 'Promising Home' at the PHM between October 31st - January 12, 2017.

 The Fieldwork Photography Forum is to be an annual free event in November of each year.
-It is a part of the Great Northern Creative Festival run by the School of Film, Media and Performance.
+It is a part of the Great Northern Creative Festival run by the School of Journalism, Media and Performance.
 Fieldwork is a 'beacon event' that welcomes photographers, local people, FE and HE students and alumni from around the country to take part in two days of talks, discussions and workshops based on a range of photographic practices.
 It is part of the School’s programme to connect with a wider audience in a range of communities.

 This year The Fieldwork Photography Forum hosted over 150 people to a programme that included discussions on drone photography, the history of contemporary photographic curation in the UK, to talks by such prominent photographers as Peter Kennard and Magnum's Ian Berry.
 For information on next years event contact email@example.com